tensorflow/tensorflow/tensorflow/lite/delegates/external/README.md

 # What is an External Delegate?
-An external delegate is a special Tensorflow Lite delegate that is simply initialized from loading a dynamic library which encapsulates an actual Tensorflow Lite delegate implementation.
+An external delegate is a special TensorFlow Lite delegate that is simply initialized from loading a dynamic library which encapsulates an actual TensorFlow Lite delegate implementation.
 The actual delegate exposes the following two creation and deletion C APIs:

 * __tflite_plugin_create_delegate__ (declaration seen below) creates a delegate